Helsinki

 Program details

-Students can combine courses to make a total of 6 or more ECTS, as long as they are not offered at the same time.
-If students take less than 6 ECTS credits at Aalto's Summer School, it may be possible to combine it with courses taken at Aalto's regular semester exchange in order to still receive credit.
-Please contact the UCalgary Study Abroad advisor to inquire about this.
+If students take less than 6 ECTS credits at Aalto's Summer School, it may be possible to combine it with courses taken at Aalto's fall or winter semester exchange in order to still receive credit.
+Please contact the UCalgary Global Learning advisor to inquire about this.

-Courses have varying start dates, most courses are offered in July and August.
-Please see the course page to find the dates for your desired course.
-It is allowed to take multiple courses in the same or different teaching blocks, as long as there are no scheduled conflicts between class times.
+Courses are offered in July and August, generally 2 weeks long, with varying start dates.
+Please see the Aalto course page to find the dates for your desired course.
+It is allowed to take multiple courses in the same or different teaching blocks, as long as there are no scheduling conflicts.

 1. Costs

-While Finland may be expensive compared to Canada, it is much cheaper to go as a student!
-Costs for student accommodation and on-campus food are made very affordable with your student card and are typically cheaper than in Canada, and unique costs savings for students also help to make this an affordable and great place to study.
+Note: while Finland may be expensive compared to Canada, it's much cheaper to go as a student!
+Costs for student accommodation and on-campus cafeterias are affordable with your student card and are typically cheaper than in Canada, with other cost savings available to students.
 Some examples:

-• Lunch on campus typically costs less than 3 euros for a full meal of well-balanced, healthy fare.
+• Lunch on campus typically costs less than 4 euros for a full meal of well-balanced, healthy food.

 • 50% discount on all public transport (both local and for long-distance travel).
 The monthly ticket for Espoo is about 30€, and for both Helsinki & Espoo, about 55€.